 There is so much to do in the city.
 In this particular post, I’ve included some of my experiences from my latest stay.
 The same as any other new place that we visit, the best thing to do is to explore and to get familiar with it.
 But sometimes an advice from people that have already been there can be very helpful.

 I will inevitably go back there and will look for other good bars and restaurants and I will write about them too.

-I very much look forward to this task, especially because it means that I will eat delicious Serbian food and will enjoy drinks with my friends there!
+I very much look forward to this task, especially because it means that I will eat delicious Serbian food and will enjoy the company of my friends there.